RunhangShu/RunhangWebsite/content/en-about.md

 slug: "cn/about"
 ---

-Hey！🔥Welcome to Runhang's base🔥
+Welcome to my blog.

 \

-   In 2021, I earned my Master's degree focusing on host-microbe interactions at the Univ. of Florida at [Wong lab.](http://entnemdept.ufl.edu/people-directory/adam-cn-wong/).
-Then, I was admitted to the [UCI CMB program.](https://cmb.uci.edu/), a PhD gateway program.
+I earned a Master's degree focusing on host-microbe interactions at the Univ. of Florida at [Wong lab.](http://entnemdept.ufl.edu/people-directory/adam-cn-wong/) in 2021.
+Then, I was admitted to the [UCI CMB program](https://cmb.uci.edu/), a PhD gateway program.
 I rotated in three labs and became a PhD candidate in Sep.
 2024.
-In Albert Siryaporn's lab, I am studying bacteriophages associated with *Pseudomonas aeruginosa*, a key pathogen causing chronic lung infection.
+In Dr. Albert Siryaporn's lab, I am studying bacteriophages associated with *Pseudomonas aeruginosa*, a bacterial pathogen that causes chronic lung infection.
+My PhD thesis committee includes Dr. Katrine Whiteson, Dr. Travis Wiles, and Dr. Chang Liu.

 **Research interests**

-***Do microbes modulate our behavior?***
-We are living in a microbial world where all animals are intimately associated with microbes.
-The animal hosts have co-evolved with the microbes inhabiting their body (i.e. gut).
-While the human genome is hard to edit, the gut microbial community and its collective genetic materials are easy to amend through diet (prebiotics) and probiotics (dietary beneficial microbes), providing novel tactics to improve human health.
-Given the epidemic of obesity worldwide and high sugar the diet-shaped gut microbiome that could alter our feeding behavior, my goal is to use *Drosophila* model to illuminate the underlying mechanisms of microbiome-mediated host physiology (e.g. nutritional state and appetite).

 ***Microbiome and host epigenome.***
 Microbes and humans share very similar language in epigenetic modifications.
 Besides, many microbiome-derived metabolites are involved in the biological process of epigenetic programming.
 The role of cross-kingdom communication in driving many diseases including cancer has been unfolding.
-My goal is to apply computational tools to identify microbiome-associated links between epigenetic markers and diseases.
-These epigenetic markers and microbiome signature provide both cancer early diagosis and potential microbiome-based treatments.
+I am interested in apply computational tools to identify microbiome-associated links between epigenetic markers and diseases.
+These epigenetic markers and microbiome signatures provide early cancer diagnosis and potential microbiome-based treatments.

+***Gut-brain axis?***
+Have you heard about "We are what we eat?".
+I believe increasing consciousness about gut microbiome health among the public has been established thanks to the Human Microbiome Project in the early 2010s.
+Science has shown that what we eat is shaping the little creatures inhabiting our gut.
+But can these microbes modulate our nutrient preference in return?
+While dietary preference is dominantly driven by culture and habits, ample evidence shows that gut microbes can change food decisions in fruit flies (Adam Wong lab).
+I am interested in studying how certain microbes drive animals' craving for sugar, with the ultimate goal to help humans have less of a resistance to eating healthy.

 **Advocation**